TSiu88/pig-latin/README.md

 ## Support and contact details

 _{Let people know what to do if they run into any issues or have questions, ideas or concerns.
 Encourage them to contact you or make a contribution to the code.}_

-## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_

 ### License